Osher Lifelong Learning Institute

 Activities are an integral part of the OLLI program, providing opportunities to learn and socialize outside the classroom.
 If you have general questions or suggestions for activities, call Kathy Parrish at 919-681-3476.
 If you want to find out more about any of the listed groups, please contact the coordinator for that activity.

 It’s time to dig out that unfinished project from the back of the closet.
 Knitting, quilting, crocheting, sewing . . . whatever.
 All are welcome.
-We will meet every Monday at 3:15pm in The Bishop’s House.
-For more information, contact Judy Grauer at firstname.lastname@example.org or 919-416-0755.
+The group meets every Monday at 3:15pm at the Durham Senior Center.
+For more information, please contact Judy Grauer at firstname.lastname@example.org or 919-416-0755.

 International Folk Dance

 Join us for a fun way to get exercise, both physical and mental, and improve your balance.
 The folk dances we practice are done in a line or circle (no partner is needed) and are low impact (not highly strenuous).
 Most of the dances originated in Eastern Europe.
 Our ongoing class meets on Tuesdays, 1:30–2:45pm, at Croasdaile Village Retirement Community.
 Newcomers are welcome at any time.
-There is no charge, but you will need to contact coordinator Judy Stafford at 919-383-7172 or email@example.com for more information.
+There is no charge.
+Please contact coordinator Judy Stafford at 919-383-7172 or email@example.com for more information.

 La Table Française se réunit le mardi de midi à 13 heures dans l’atélier à “The Forest at Duke Retirement Center.”
 En ce moment, le groupe est complet,et il y a une liste d’attente.
 Si vous parlez français couramment et vous voulez que nous y mettions votre nom, envoyez un mail à Emily Lees (firstname.lastname@example.org) ou à George Entenman (email@example.com).
 Les résidents de la “Forest” qui parlent français sont toujours bienvenus.
 Nous sommes heureux aussi de répondre à vos questions.
 Spanish Table meets 12:45–2:00 on the third Friday of each month (September-April) at local Hispanic-themed restaurants.We welcome Spanish speakers from all levels to join in practice of conversational Spanish.
 Meeting locations are published in the Spotlight each month.
 Please contact Margaret Riley (firstname.lastname@example.org) if you are interested in joining the group.